Welschinger invariants revisited: Introduction

 5pt

 {\bf Acknowledgements} An essential part of the work was done during the authors' stay at the Centre Interfacultaire Bernoulli at EPFL in the framework of the program ``Tropical geometry in its complex and symplectic aspects".
 The authors are grateful to CIB for the support and excellent working conditions.
-The first author is a member of FRG Collaborative Research "Wall-crossing in geometry and physics" (DMS-1265228).
 The third author has also been supported from the German-Israeli Foundation grant no. 1174-197.6/2011 and from the Hermann-Minkowski-Minerva Center for Geometry at the Tel Aviv University.
 We are grateful to G.-M. Greuel and I. Tyomkin for helpful discussions of certain aspects of deformations of curves.